tdwg/website/conferences/2026/registration/index.md

 - Box lunch for that day
 - For contributing authors: open-access publishing of your abstract in the Biodiversity Information Science and Standards (BISS)

+## About the conference

+The program for TDWG 2026 will be composed of keynote presentations, symposia, discussion sessions, working meetings, workshops, and posters.
+There will be up to five sessions running concurrently each day.

+The conference will run over 4 days from 21 to 24 September with excursions planned before and after the conference plus a full day of excursions on Wednesday 23.
+You need to book excursions separately.

+## Keynote speakers

+This year we will have three keynote speakers:

+- Professor Tanha Berger-Wolf, Ohio State University, USA
+- Dr. Susanna Raghild, Andersdatter Siri, UiT The Arctic University of Norway
+- Dr. Ramona Walls, Critical Path Institute, Tucson, Arizona, USA

 ## Terms and Conditions